Aditya-1998k/Hands-on-Large-Language-Model/Tokens and Embeddings.md

 - RAG (Retrieval Augmented Generation) - Find relevant documents to feed into LLMs
 - Recommendation system - Suggest similar items based on text

+### Word2Vec & Contrastive Training
+Word2vec learns word embeddings by predicting wheather two words appear in the same context.
+Trained using sliding window on the text to generate the word pairs.